-This coordinate convention is identical to the one used on IGS and many other go servers, as well as by the Go Modem Protocol.
+This coordinate convention is identical to the one used on IGS and many other go servers, and is also used in the specification of the Go Modem Protocol.

 • 3.2.1 Simple Entities

 The only purpose of the float entity is to specify komi values.
 In practice it would suffice to restrict these to small integers and half-integers, but it is probably better to allow general floating point numbers anyway.